Chapter 2: The Road

 The guard’s question was rhetorical.
-This was a ritual, performed thousands of times a day all over Central Africa where echoes of its colonial past are still being scribbled in the lines and columns of huge ledger books.
+This was a ritual, performed thousands of times a day all over Central Africa where echoes of its colonial past are still being scribbled in the lines and columns of big ledger books.

 “From Chamafumbu,” I replied politely as I provided details: name, origin, destination, vehicle registration, number of passengers.
-It was the ritual of pointlessly filling out the information demanded only by the headers of the lines and columns on the thick, blotter like paper of these big black books.
+It was the ritual of pointlessly filling out the information demanded only by the headers of the lines and columns on the thick, blotter like paper of these black books.

 As I watched the guard set the ledger down on his chair, he stretched out, with the timeless pace of Africa, to lift the barrier, allowing the ‘Cruiser to pass.